lphan/ML-Practices/README.md

 ### Notices about the using data
-All the data come from the official public sources (scikit-learn, UCI, Kaggle) for the purpose of study, practice Machine Learning.
+All the using data are from the official public sources (scikit-learn, UCI, Kaggle) for the purpose of study, practice Machine Learning.

 ### References: